bigdatagenomics/adam/docs/benchmarks/algorithms.rst

    Strong scaling characteristics of INDEL Realignment

-As our benchmarks demonstrate, ADAM’s implementations of the various algorithms in the standard germline reads-to-variants pipeline are more performant than the same algorithms implemented in the GATK.
+As our benchmarks demonstrate, ADAM's implementations of the various algorithms in the standard germline reads-to-variants pipeline are more performant than the same algorithms implemented in the GATK.
 ADAM outperforms the GATK when running equivalent implementations of